 All of a sudden this big nation is created where these black people of such huge variety of culture and language are forced into slavery on this island to grow sugarcane and tobacco.
 And it's fascinating because somehow over time the slaves managed to organize and overthrow those French colonizers as the only slave colony in the world that has ever been able to.
 But then France sent its people over and burnt the whole nation down: all the infrastructure was burnt down, all the fields burnt down, everything.
 The Western world created a debilitating trade embargo where it was enforced that nothing could be traded with Haiti until they paid France 'X' amount of dollars.
 I think it was even in the billions after inflation.
 So this nation was not only created with slaves, burnt to the ground, forced into a trade embargo, but then it had to pay a huge tab to France for basically taking back their own lives.
 So ever since then, Haiti has just been experiencing paralyzing impoverishment in trying to get past all of that.

-So every government that has come into power since that point has had to keep paying back this massive debt to France?
+Every government that has come into power since that point has had to keep paying back this debt to France?

 Exactly, but I believe it may have finally been paid.
 However the poverty still exists because of all these things I mentioned - but also because people were so downtrodden after this.
 Imagine everything being taken away from you and your ancestors repeatedly.
 The land is destroyed and you have to blindly depend on any leader that arises to do the best thing.
 But there's been so much corruption with every single political leader - most of which are largely puppets of one country or another, largely the United States.
 So the leaders of Haiti are being funded with all of this foreign cash, which is intended to go into the country.
 But as we know in a country where there are no appropriate guidelines for spending that money, it gets put into these presidential palaces and these lavish lifestyles while the rest of the country flounders.